 - Something that works well for the general public might not necessarily work for the running fraternity.
 As runners, our fueling needs and the demands that we place on our bodies are much higher than that of sedentary folk.

 - Training while intermittently fasting requires proper nutrition and a healthy diet.
 Trying to fuel on junk food when not fasting may negatively impact both your health and performance.

-- Only experiment with intermittent fasting in your off season or when your training mileage and intensity is at its lowest.
+- Only experiment with intermittent fasting in your off-season or when your training mileage and intensity are at their lowest.

 - Hadfield recommends not to run long in a fasted state, i.e. anything longer than 90 minutes.
 She feels that the possibility of benefit does not outweigh the risks beyond this point.

 - Listen to your body and be honest about what it tells you.
 If you feel weak and dizzy during your workouts, intermittent fasting might not be for you.

 - Always break the fast with a meal or snack that includes both protein and complex carbohydrates.